-- 3.1 The following are examples of matters that will normally be regarded as misconduct and will be dealt with under the Disciplinary Procedure: - a) Minor breaches of the School's policies including the Absence Management Protocol, Electronic Information and Communications Systems Policy, and Health and Safety Policy; - b) Minor breaches of an employee's contract of employment; - c) Damage to, or unauthorised use of, the School's property;
+- 3.1 The following are examples of matters that will normally be regarded as misconduct and will be dealt with under the Disciplinary Procedure: - h) Minor breaches of the School's policies including the Absence Management Protocol, Electronic Information and Communications Systems Policy, and Health and Safety Policy; - i) Minor breaches of an employee's contract of employment; - j) Damage to, or unauthorised use of, the School's property; - k) Poor timekeeping or time wasting; - I) Unauthorised absence from work;

-- d) Poor timekeeping or time wasting; - e) Unauthorised absence from work; - f) Refusal to follow instructions; - g) Excessive use of the School's telephones, email or internet usage for personal reasons; - h) Inappropriate or other offensive behaviour, including using obscene language, victimisation or harassment of other members of staff or students; - i) Negligence in the performance of duties; - Smoking in no-smoking areas, which applies to anything that can be smoked and includes, but is not limited to, cigarettes, electronic cigarettes, pipes (including water pipes such as shisha and hookah pipes), cigars and herbal cigarettes; or - k) Poor attendance. - 3.2 This list is intended as a guide and is not exhaustive.
+- m) Refusal to follow instructions; - n) Excessive use of the School's telephones, email or internet usage for personal reasons; - o) Inappropriate or other offensive behaviour, including using obscene language, victimisation or harassment of other members of staff or students; - p) Negligence in the performance of duties; - q) Smoking in no-smoking areas, which applies to anything that can be smoked and includes, but is not limited to, cigarettes, electronic cigarettes, pipes (including water pipes such as shisha and hookah pipes), cigars and herbal cigarettes; or - r) Poor attendance. - 3.2 This list is intended as a guide and is not exhaustive.